by Stan Purdum

 If you are a woman, talk to other female riders about what bikes they are using.
 Most manufacturers today make bikes sized for women.
 (I’m not talking about the old “woman’s bike,” which was basically a man’s bike but with a low, stepover top tube.
 Today’s bikes for women are designed with the proper geometry from the ground up.)

-Regarding that bike in your garage, however, if it has been damaged or poorly maintained or is not a good fit for you, starting with it may be self-defeating in that it makes your first rides so difficult, uncomfortable or unsafe as to discourage continuing.
+Regarding whatever you might have sitting in your garage, however, if it has been damaged or poorly maintained or is not a good fit for you, starting with it may be self-defeating in that it makes starting to cycle on your first rides so difficult, uncomfortable or unsafe as to discourage continuing.
 But unless left out repeatedly in the weather or wrecked or ridden a long time without lubrication, most older bikes still function reasonably well.
 If yours fits you all right, you might want to take it to the local bike shop for a tune up (and probably new tires and tubes, as those deteriorate with age and disuse).

 Some years ago, I was pedaling on a rural road and saw a young man dressed in street clothes tinkering with bike turned upside down on the side of the road.
 I stopped to see if he needed help.
 He did.
 He explained that he really didn’t know much about bikes but had decided to give it a try.
 He’d pumped up the tires on an old 10-speed he had in the garage and set out.
 He had gotten as far as we were before “something got screwed up,” and he couldn’t figure it out.
 I took one look and realized his rear derailleur had rotated 180 degrees out of position.
 I had enough tools with me to help him get it back in place and tightened down enough that he could probably get home on it.
 If he’d have first taken the bike to a shop to be checked over, he’d have likely avoided that mechanical issue.

 But here’s the thing: The ride he’d had that far had gotten him hooked.
 He talked enthusiastically about it and how much he enjoyed it until the mechanical problem happened.
-He agreed when I recommended he take the bike to a bike shop and have them tune it up.
-He asked questions about what I was riding, and I was glad to tell him, but I also advised him not to rush into an immediate purchase.
+He agreed when I recommended he take the bike to a local bicycle shop and have them tune it up.
+He asked questions about what I was riding, and I was glad to tell him some tips, but I also advised him not to rush into an immediate purchase.
 Ask questions at the shop and of other riders and learn a bit about what he liked and didn’t like on the bike he had.

 How to Buy a Road Bike